Outstanding and Exceptional Resource Waters

 Find Wisconsin's ORWs and ERWs

 Waters currently designated as ORWs and ERWs are listed in chapters NR 102.10 (ORWs) and NR 102.11 (ERWs) of Wisconsin's Administrative Code.
 The code is the legally authoritative source, though it can be complex to interpret.
-If you would like assistance in determining whether specific water you are interested in is an ORW/ERW, contact Kristi Minahan.
+If you would like assistance in determining whether the specific water you are interested in is an ORW/ERW, contact Kristi Minahan.

 The DNR also has an excel spreadsheet, an interactive map and a printable map to help you find ORWs and ERWs.